JeffDegoma/Boundless-Beats/README.md

 # Launching
 > npm start
 # About
   BoundlessBeats is an app that will retrieve songs of a related artist based on the user search.
+This app was built in response to Spotify's public search feature w
 # Screenshots

 # Technology